-The usefulness of this tool is that it allows specialised applications—RSS readers—to automatically check multiple websites for updates, based on the list of RSS subscriptions.
-The user gets all new information in a centralised place—the RSS reader application—rather than manually visiting every single website.
+The usefulness of this tool is that it allows specialised programs or applications—feed readers—to automatically check multiple websites for updates, based on the list of feed subscriptions.
+The user gets all new information in a centralised place—the reader application—rather than manually checking every single website.

-To subscribe, the user will typically have to copy the RSS feed’s link into their RSS reader’s appropriate place.
+To subscribe, the user will typically have to copy the feed’s link into their reader’s appropriate place.
 Most applications/services make this straightforward.
 Note that “subscribe” is just a standard copy-paste of a link.
-You do not share private information with the website that provides the RSS feed.
+You do not share private information with the website that provides the feed.

-Pro tip: RSS is best suited for following websites that do not post updates very often, like personal blogs.
+Feeds are best suited for following websites that do not post updates very often, like personal blogs.
 Never miss the occasional publication.
-Conversely, RSS is not ideal for tracking high frequency sites, such as news outlets.
+Conversely, they are not great for tracking high frequency sites, such as news outlets.
 The sheer volume of publications will quickly become overwhelming.
 Keep the list of RSS subscriptions limited to the type of content you do not want to miss.

-I am not on social media, so RSS is the only way you will get news from me.
-There are three types of regular updates on this website.
-Each has its own feed, as it caters to a different audience.
+There are several types of regular updates on this website.
+Each has its own feed, as it caters to a potentially different audience.

 - Master feed (captures every new publication)